-All shares entitled to vote that are represented by properly-completed proxy cards received prior to the annual meeting and not revoked will be voted at the meeting in accordance with your instructions.
-If you sign and return a proxy card but do not indicate how your shares should be voted, the shares represented by your properly-completed proxy card will be voted:
+All shares entitled to vote that are represented by properly completed proxy cards received prior to the annual meeting and not revoked will be voted at the meeting in accordance with your instructions.
+If you sign and return a proxy card but do not indicate how your shares should be voted, the shares represented by your properly completed proxy card will be voted:

-- FOR each of the director nominees in Proposal No. 1; - FOR the advisory proposal on executive compensation; - FOR holding the say on pay vote every one year at the annual meeting of stockholders; - FOR the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for fiscal 2011; and

-• in the discretion of the persons named in the proxies as proxy appointees as to any other matter that may properly come before the annual meeting.
+- FOR each of the director nominees in Proposal No. 1; - FOR the proposal to approve, on an advisory basis, executive compensation; - FOR the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for fiscal 2012; and - in the discretion of the persons named in the proxies as proxy appointees as to any other matter that may properly come before the annual meeting.